• The TPK Top Ten List of Art Supplies

 6. Paintbrushes

 I’ve never had a strong preference as far as paintbrush brands or types go.
 Mainly, I’m concerned with size, and I keep round paintbrushes ranging from size 000 to size 6 on my desk.
-About half of my brushes are synthetic brushes from Michael’s, while the other half are expensive kolinsky brushes (from Paper & Ink Arts).
+About half of my brushes are synthetic brushes from Michael’s, while the other half are expensive kolinsky brushes.
 To be honest, I don’t notice a huge difference between the two.
 If you’re looking for a detailed brush explanation from a true expert, though, Greenleaf & Blueberry’s Watercolor Brush Basics article is an incredible resource!

 7. Pen Holders + Nibs

 I use pen holders and nibs as all-purpose workhorses.
-They’re fabulous for calligraphy, obviously, but they also take the spotlight in illustration and lettering.
-Here are tutorial links for the three photos shown in the slideshow above (so you can really put your pens to work!):
+They’re fabulous for calligraphy, of course, but they also take the spotlight in illustration and lettering.

-Iron gall ink – Iron gall ink is amazing for making hairline upstrokes and thick downstrokes.
-My favorite is Walker’s Copperplate, which has to be ordered from Scribblers in the UK.
+• Iron gall ink – Iron gall ink is amazing for making hairline upstrokes and thick downstrokes.

 9. Light Box